Mega6776/NK-in-ICC/README.md

 states across both datasets.
 Genes were filtered through variance thresholding, ANOVA F-tests, recursive feature elimination, and elastic net regression, followed by repeated resampling to identify consistently enriched candidates.
-This work establishes an in silico approach for connecting gene-level expression patterns to immune cell dysfunction in solid tumors, and contributes to future studies aimed at restoring NK cell function in ICC.
+This work establishes an in-silico approach for connecting gene-level expression patterns to immune cell dysfunction in solid tumors, and contributes to future studies aimed at restoring NK cell function in ICC.
 </p>